 Transmission networks are what actually deliver electricity and gas to your home, and some of the cost of building and maintaining transmission chargers is passed on to customers.

-Some of the cost of building, maintaining and operating the local gas pipes and electricity wires which deliver energy to the home is passed on to customers.
+Distribution costs relate to the cost of building, maintaining and operating the local gas pipes and electricity wires which deliver energy to the home.

 The biggest portion of your energy bill is taken up with heating your home and your water.
 Follow these tips and you could save a fortune on your heating bills:

-Turn your thermostat down by 1 degree.
-This could save you as much as £60 over the space of a year.
+Turn your thermostat down by a single degree.
+This could save you as much as £145 on your energy bills over the space of a year

 Make sure your home is adequately insulated.
-Loft and cavity wall insulation may require an initial investment, but could easily save you around £310 a year in heating costs.
+Loft and cavity wall insulation may require an initial investment, but could easily save you hundreds a year in heating costs

 Try to block any draughts that are coming into your house and make sure you close your curtains to keep the heat in.